Find Deals For Your Stay

 The first European accounts of the island come from Captain James Cook who, in 1770, while navigating the Australian coast, called the island Magnetical Island, as he believed that the Island possessed a magnetic force that caused interference with his compass.
 Over the course of time, the island has developed an interesting history.
 In 1875 Magnetic Island was set aside as a quarantine station, although buildings were not constructed at West Point until 1885.
 In 1876 the first guest house on the island was built.
 In 1909 farming land became available and large areas of pineapples and fruit trees were planted, resulting in a successful pinapple industry.
 From 1942 Townsville became a major base for the military and its harbour, Cleveland Bay, an important assembly point for shipping.
 Two 3,000,000 candle-powered searchlights, capable of spotting aircraft at 30,000 feet, were located at Horseshoe and Florence bays, and a radar screen was located high in the hills above Arthur Bay.
 Today, the ruins from WWII are protected under the Queensland Heritage Act 1992, and one of the most popular walking tracks on the island will lead you to this protected historical site.

 Magnetic Island is situated 8 kilometres (5 miles) offshore from the city of Townsville, which is approximately half way between Cairns and Mackay.
-Magnetic Island is only a short boat trip from Townsville making it an ideal destination for a weekend escape or family holiday.
+Magnetic Island is only a 25 minute Sealink passenger ferry or a 45 minute Fantasea Cruising Magnetic vehicle ferry from Townsville making it an ideal destination for a weekend escape or family holiday.

 Things to do: